austinvhuang/openmemex/README.md

 stack run server
 ```

-You should be in the top level directory where openmemex.db is located when running the server.
+You should be in the top level directory.
+The first time this runs it creates an `openmemex.db` sqlite file in the directory.
+If the file exists already, the server will read/write data from `openmemex.db` as its data store.

 To get to the main UI, point a browser to: